Blog > How to Calculate Office Space Utilization for Your Team

 Member Connection

 A high utilization rate is often a byproduct of a space that people want to be in.
 We facilitate this through purposeful programming and access to partnership events across the country.
-Our weekly community-based engagements and quarterly mixers ensure that even if you have a smaller private office, you feel like part of a massive, thriving network.
+Our weekly community engagements and quarterly mixers ensure that even if you have a smaller private office, you feel like part of a thriving network.

 Operational Support